bereanarchive/bereanarchive/articles/sociology/problems-in-lgbt-studies.md

 There are times when a scientific field at large abandons science and becomes agenda driven, for example:

-> Internal sugar industry documents [show] five decades of research into nutrition and heart disease, including many of today’s dietary recommendations, may have been largely shaped by the sugar industry.[^oconnor-2016]
+> Internal sugar industry documents... suggest that five decades of research into nutrition and heart disease, including many of today’s dietary recommendations, may have been largely shaped by the sugar industry.[^oconnor-2016]

 Other such examples abound.[^brownell-2009:a] [^nature-2010:a] [^arnold-2017:a] [^marks-2020:a]  A similar phenomenon appears to be happening in LGBT studies.
 Some gays and transgenders are deeply offended by data showing their lifestyles are associated with negative outcomes, or conversely that therapy is sometimes successful to resolve unwanted same-sex attraction and gender identity.[^armelli-2012:c] [^friedman-2013:c] [^mccall-2018:b] [^higbee-2020:a]  A new LGBT "civil rights" movement has emerged, taking control of LGBT studies and conforming it to meet activists' demands.